hypi-universe/docs/content/authentication.md

 ## loginByEmail:

-Users may log in using the `loginByEmai` function.
+Users may log in using the `loginByEmail` function.
 This function takes email-id and password as inputs.
 It also generates session-token and provides error code and error message if any.

 <Tabs
   defaultValue="query"